vmware-samples/vmware-blockchain-samples/vmware-blockchain-ethereum-developer-kit/privacy/README.md

+# TODO List:
+- [ ] update introduction session using product management inputs
 # Introduction
-The base VMBC would be deployed on a kubernetes cluster leveraging helm charts.
+The base VMBC would be deployed on a kubernetes cluster leveraging [helm charts](../vmbc-ethereum/vmbc-four-node-one-client-deployment/README.md).
-The privacy application will be deployed along side with the VMBC deployment leveraging the ETHRPC service provided.

 The following sections brief on the deployment process and associated workflow to try out privacy capabilities.

-# TODO List:
-- [ ] Fix links for reference VMBC Readme
-- [ ] Fix links for values.yaml based on final location
-- [ ] Fix release version
+The privacy application would communicate with VMBC using Eth RPC service.

-# Kubernetes deployment overview
+## Kubernetes deployment overview
 ![Privacy Depiction](./assets/images/PrivacyAppK8s.svg)

 ## Prerequisite